luis-cj/data-science-retail-market-madrid/report.md

 - Identified 11 neighbourhoods to focus the attention on
 - It is suggested to look for properties with 1 bedroom that can fit 3 guests
 - It is suggested to look for properties especially in the neighbourhood of Arganzuela and Moncloa - Aracava
-- It is suggested to evaluate the development of a new product based on a temporary rent based on sports events, especially in the neighbourhood San Blas - Canillejas.
+- It is suggested to evaluate the development of a new product based on a temporary rent based on sports events (Champions League and other events), especially in the neighbourhood San Blas - Canillejas.

 ## Details of the principal insights